Skip to main content

 This is the same mechanic that governs how money is made on the platform at all (covered in how to make money on OnlyFans).
 Higher earners are not usually higher because they post more; they are higher because the one-to-one selling in the inbox is run well and covered continuously.
 Which is exactly why earning more, past a point, stops being a content question.

-Why concentration becomes an operations problem
+Why OnlyFans income concentration becomes an operations problem

 This is why 'average income' and 'how agencies work' are connected questions.
 The high earners are precisely the accounts where the inbox is an operation, and the decision at that level is the same one OnlyFans agencies and OnlyFans management exist to make: keep running a human chatter rota and absorb its cost and turnover, or run the inbox with autonomous AI and remove the rota entirely.
-Anlora is the autonomous option for that level, it runs the inbox end-to-end on a flat 20% of AI-generated revenue with no monthly fee, which is a fit for accounts where the inbox is genuinely a full-time operation, not for a brand-new account still in the modest middle of the distribution.
+Anlora is an autonomous option for that level, it runs the inbox end-to-end on a flat 20% of AI-generated revenue with no monthly fee, which is a fit for accounts where the inbox is genuinely a full-time operation, not for a brand-new account still in the modest middle of the distribution.
 The linked guides run that math; the point here is narrower: the average misleads, the median is low, and what moves an account up the distribution is mostly how the inbox is run and covered.

 Frequently Asked Questions